OpenWebAdvocacy/website/src/es/posts/owa-2025-review.md

 **Designation**
 In [this case](https://eur-lex.europa.eu/eli/C/2024/563/oj/eng) (still ongoing) Apple is taking the EU Commission to court claiming the following points:

-1. Article 6(7), The article that imposing interoperability requirements on Apple is illegal due to being disproportionate under the European Charter of Fundamental Rights.
+1. Article 6(7), the article imposing interoperability requirements, which Apple argues is illegal due to being disproportionate under the European Charter of Fundamental Rights.

 2. Apple in fact has 5 app stores, not one. i.e. the App Store on iOS, iPadOS, WatchOS, VisionOS and MacOS are distinct.

-3. iMessage is a number-independent interpersonal communications service.
+3. iMessage isn’t a number-independent interpersonal communications service.

 Apple’s claim to have multiple App Stores is despite the fact that users use the same Apple account across all of them, and pay once for apps on all of them.
 As well as this, developers upload and update their apps to all of them in a single process.

+Apple is also challenging iMessage’s classification as a number-independent interpersonal communications service, despite the fact that you can use iMessage without a phone number, and despite the EU Commission having already decided against designating it as a gatekeeper.

+Apple is asking that the court to annul the Commission’s decision designating iOS as a gatekeeper, declare Article 6(7) inapplicable, annul the finding that Apple’s App Store is a single core platform service, annul the finding that iMessage is a number-independent interpersonal communications service, and order the Commission to pay Apple’s costs.

 **Interoperability Specification Process**
 [This case](https://eur-lex.europa.eu/eli/C/2025/5213/oj/eng) (also still ongoing) relates to the [final decision in the EU Article 6(7) specification proceeding against Apple](https://ec.europa.eu/competition/digital_markets_act/cases/202523/DMA_100204_2073.pdf).
 Article 6(7) of the DMA is the one which mandates that gatekeepers must provide API access to third-parties free of charge, subject to strictly necessary, proportionate and justified security conditions.